Deontic Temporal Logic for Formal Verification of AI Ethics: Verification

-Figure~\ref{fig:prooftrace} depicts the proof trace obtained for the property~\ref{compasaxiom2} in the Z3 solver.
 When iterating the property in Z3 for a randomly selected individual $\mathit{i}$ with an outcome of '1' (indicating a prediction of recommitting a crime), and considering the non-sensitive attribute $Decile-score$ from the dataset, which ranges from '0' to '10' (with '10' representing the highest risk), we encounter a discrepancy. $Decile-score$ indicates whether the individual has a risk of re-committing the crime.
 According to the property, if the $Decile-score$ is greater than or equal to '5' (here '5' is the threshold considered), the outcome can be '1'.
 However, for this individual, the $Decile-score$ from the dataset is '1', yet the outcome remains '1'.
 This violation of the property leads to an 'unsatisfied' result in the verification process, as it fails to hold for the entire dataset.